-With respect to each PC Pool, as Guarantor, we guarantee to the Trustee and to each Holder of a PC:
+We guarantee to each Holder of a PC:

 - The timely payment of interest at the applicable PC Coupon. - In the case of Gold PCs only, the timely payment of scheduled principal on the underlying Mortgages. - The full and final payment of principal on the underlying Mortgages by the Payment Date that falls (a) in the month of its Final Payment Date, for a Gold PC or (b) in the month after its Final Payment Date, for an ARM PC.